fabianomartinsrj/mattermost-helm/charts/mattermost-operator/README.md

 ### Upgrading the CRDs

 Helm does not upgrade the CRDs during a release upgrade.
-Before you upgrade a release, preform the following to ensure you have the appropriate CRDs available.
+Before you upgrade a release, perform the following to ensure you have the appropriate CRDs available.

 1. Pull the chart sources: